DariusRain/API-Enpoint-validation-JWT/README.md

     5. Create external files for the joi validation schemas to shorten up code & have the same output.
     6. Solve the identical email problem.
     7. Hash password keeping plain text is a security risk.
 (Use bcryptjs npm package)
+    8. Add login route similar to the register route starting off.